dwavesystems/minorminer/README.rst

     cmake ..
     make

-To build the tests turn the cmake option `MINORMINER_BUILD_TESTS` on.
-The command line option for cmake to do this would be `-DMINORMINER_BUILD_TESTS=ON`.
+To build the tests, turn the CMake option `MINORMINER_BUILD_TESTS` on.
+The command line option for CMake to do this would be `-DMINORMINER_BUILD_TESTS=ON`.

 Library Usage
 -------------

 C++11 programs should be able to use this as a header-only library.
-If your project is using CMake this library can be used fairly simply; if you have checked out this repo as `externals/minorminer` in your project you would need to add the following lines to your `CMakeLists.txt`
+If your project is using CMake, this library can be used fairly simply; if you have checked out this repo as `externals/minorminer` in your project, you would need to add the following lines to your `CMakeLists.txt`

 .. code-block:: CMake